-A person’s blood sugar levels are a very important indication of overall health.
-As average blood sugar levels climb, the risk of diabetes, atherosclerosis and heart disease, and other health problems goes up.
+A person’s blood sugar levels are a very important indicator of overall health.
+As average blood sugar levels climb, the risk of diabetes, atherosclerosis and heart disease and other health problems goes up.

 What is blood sugar?
 It starts with what you eat.
 Your body breaks down the foods you eat into 3 different nutrients: